Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 Now that you've set the scale for your plan, you can apply scaled measurements to your drawing.

-When Measure is active in the Precision menu, any line you draw will have a measurement associated with it, whether you've drawn freehand, used smoothing, used a Shape Guide or imported an object.
+When Measure is active in the Precision menu, any line or fill you draw will have a measurement associated with it, whether you've drawn freehand, used Line Smoothing, traced a Shape Guide, or imported an object (iOS).
 Measure measures everything.
 These measurements reflect the current Scale, Units and Display preferences set for your drawing in the Settings menu.

 Tap the Scale button on the selection popup to “Scale Off” so the measurement stays the same when rotating or moving the guide.